HashLips/hashlips_art_engine/README.md

 # Nested Layer Support and Trait Type definition modification/branch
-This branch of the Haslips generator builds on the example (v.1.0.6) and allows you to *nest* subfolders within your top layer folders, and, optionally gives you a configuration option to overwrite the `trait_type` that is written to the metadata from those layers.
+This branch of the Hashlips generator builds on the example (v.1.0.6) and allows you to *nest* sub-folders within your top layer folders, and, optionally gives you a configuration option to overwrite the `trait_type` that is written to the metadata from those layers.

 ## Example
 The following example (included in this repository) uses multiple `layer_configurations` in `config.js` to generate male and female characters, as follows.